gbdev/rgbds/CONTRIBUTING.md

 Each `.bin` file corresponds to one test, and **must** be accompanied by a `.flags` file and a `.err` file.

 The `.flags` file is a text file whose first line contains flags to pass to RGBFIX.
-(There may be more lines, which will be ignored; they can serve as commentsto explain what the test is about.)
+(There may be more lines, which will be ignored; they can serve as comments to explain what the test is about.)

 RGBFIX will be invoked on the `.bin` file, and its error output must match the contents of the `.err` file.
 (If no errors ought to be printed, then the `.err` file should just be empty.)